-☐ Open the Network Security > DoS > Global dialog. ☐ Activate the Xmas filter function.
+☐ Open the Network Security > DoS > Glob bal dialog.
+Activate the Xmas filter function.
 To do this, in the TCP/UDP frame, mark the Xmas filter checkbox. \square Apply the settings temporarily.
-To do this, click the \checkmark button.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos tcp-xmas To activate the Xmas filter function. no dos tcp-xmas To deactivate the Xmas filter function.

-configure

-dos tcp-xmas

-To activate the Xmas filter function.

-To deactivate the Xmas filter function.